-The MPH Campus Shop is located in the Phoenix Student Center and is usually open daily from 10:00 a.m. to 2:00 p.m.
+The MPH Campus Shop is located in the Phoenix Student Center and is open daily from 9:30 a.m. to 3:30 p.m.
 It stocks an array of school supplies, physical education clothing, and MPH monogrammed items.
-The shop also sells lunch items, snacks and drinks, which are available to Upper School students, Middle School students and 5th graders.
-Lower School students may not purchase food items.
-All Lower School students must have permission from their parents or guardians and teachers if they want to go to the Campus Shop.
+The shop also sells lunch items, snacks and drinks, which are available to Upper School students, Middle School students and, once a cycle at a specific time, for 3rd-5th graders when they attend to select snack items as a class.
 Middle School students may not purchase food from the Campus Shop during lunch.